Donate

 A World Cup on home turf is a brilliant opportunity to kickstart a grassroots revolution in women and girls’ rugby.
 This summer must be more than a moment; it must translate into more boots on the ground, more girls-only opportunities and more female coaches to inspire the next generation.

-Women’s Rugby World Cup 2025 fixtures
+Women’s Rugby World Cup 2025 fixtures and results

 Group stages